Emotional Consult

 Psychoanalysts such as S. Freud and M. Klein describe the early infantile narcissistic phase as a natural and adaptive stage of development, characterised by:

-• Object relations: Gradually the child begins to distinguish itself from significant others (objects).
-Early bonds (object relations) shape its capacity to build a stable sense of self-worth and autonomy.
-Margaret Mahler emphasises the importance of the separation–individuation process, through which the child develops an autonomous identity while maintaining a secure bond with the mother as a supportive object (Mahler, 1975).
+• Object relations: Gradually the child begins to distinguish itself from significant others.
+Early bonds shape its capacity to build a stable sense of self-worth and autonomy.

 The Role of Mirroring and Idealised Objects